altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Weingartner squinted his eyes.

 "I took part of the battle of Erstein...
 That was a joint campaign by the kingdom of St. Prussia, Kingdom of Sturmgart and us, the Duchy of Varden.
-The total force number 20,000 men, with a heavy cavalry vanguard 3,000 strong."
+The total force number 20,000 men, with a heavy cavalry vanguard 3,000 strong."<br/>

-"I know but..."
+"I know but..."<br/>

 "Then you should know he is not someone to be trifled with.
-The heavy cavalry was shattered by black knight Jerome and his 500 riders, and that campaign ended in failure."
+The heavy cavalry was shattered by black knight Jerome and his 500 riders, and that campaign ended in failure."<br/>

 "But commander!
 We the green bronze knights are different from the useless St. Prussia heavy cavalry!
-And we have the silver lances bestowed to us by the Duke!"
+And we have the silver lances bestowed to us by the Duke!"<br/>

 The newly developed metal shipped in from high Britannia was evaluated to be as good as fairy silver.